 Dr. Samuel Aparicio (BM, BCh, PhD, FRCPath FRSC) is the Nan & Lorraine Robertson Chair in Breast Cancer Research, holds the Canada Research Chair (Tier 1) in Molecular Oncology, and is a Fellow of the Royal Society of Canada.
-He is also Head of the BCCA’s Department of Breast and Molecular Oncology, and a Professor in the Department of Pathology and Laboratory Medicine at UBC.
+He is also Head of the Department of Molecular Oncology at BC Cancer, a part of the Provincial Health Services Authority, and a Professor in the Department of Pathology and Laboratory Medicine at UBC.

 Dr. Aparicio graduated in medical and natural sciences from Cambridge University (UK), clinical medicine from Oxford, and subsequently in internal medicine and pathology.
 After doctoral work with Sydney Brenner in Cambridge he held a Wellcome Trust Career Development Fellowship at the Wellcome/CRUK Developmental Biology Institute.
 From 2000-2005 he was a senior investigator in the Department of Oncology, Cambridge.
 He was a co-leader of the international consortium that sequenced the genome of the pufferfish Fugu rubripes in 2002.
 He moved to Vancouver in 2005.